Yaq8bi/YhAkademinExercises/README.md

 ## What is voltage?
 What is the unit of voltage?

 ## What is current?
 What is the unit of current?
+An ampere, or amp, is the international unit used for measuring current.
+It expresses the quantity of electrons flowing past a point in a circuit over a given time.

 ## What is resistance?
 What is the unit of resistance?